Proxypro2012/ParaTkinter/README.md

 Enjoy building awesome parallax applications with ParaTkinter!
 ---
 Known Bugs
-- Hovering your mouse pointer on any widget in the parallax layout automatically shifts the entire layout to the left.
+- [FIXED!]
+Hovering your mouse pointer on any widget in the parallax layout automatically shifts the entire layout to the left.
 Working on a fix, if anyone could help please let me know.